PROFILE

 35,000 Portuguese and African troops.

-By 1972, the PAIGC controlled much of
+By 1972, the PAIGC controlled much of Portuguese

-Portuguese Guinea despite the presence of the
+Guinea despite the presence of the Portuguese

-Portuguese troops, but the organization did not
+troops, but the organization did not attempt to

-attempt to disrupt Portuguese control in Cape
+disrupt Portuguese control in Cape Verde.

-Verde.
-Portuguese Guinea declared independence
+Portuguese Guinea declared independence in 1973

-1974.
-Following the April 1974 revolution in
+Following the April 1974 revolution in Portugal,

-Portugal, the PAIGC became an active political
+the PAIGC became an active political movement in

-PAIGC and Portugal signed an agreement providing
+Portugal signed an agreement providing for a

-for a transitional government composed of
+transitional government composed of Portuguese

-Portuguese and Cape Verdeans.
-On June 30, 1975,
+and Cape Verdeans.
+On June 30, 1975, Cape

-Cape Verdeans elected a National Assembly, which
+Verdeans elected a National Assembly, which

 received the instruments of independence from